 Water connects everything in our world

-Water First is happy to provide teachers and students with our fun, hands-on, and informative water science learning resources.
-Our printable learning packs explore foundational concepts in water science, as well as humans’ impact on water systems.
+Water First is happy to provide teachers and students with our fun, hands-on, and informative Water Science education resources.
+Our printable learning packs explore foundational concepts in Water Science, as well as humans’ impact on water systems.
 We have also included relevant links to the Ontario Elementary Curriculum and evaluation tools for educators.

-These water science learning packs were developed to supplement our active communities’ educational resources that were delivered to their students amidst COVID-19.
-They were created in consultation with teachers and principals working in First Nations schools with the intention of complimenting Indigenous pedagogical values and approaches.
+These Water Science learning packs were developed to supplement our active communities’ education resources that were delivered to their students amidst COVID-19.
+They were created in consultation with teachers and principals working in the First Nations education system with the intention of complimenting Indigenous pedagogical values and approaches.

 Introduction to Watersheds